War Live (album)

-The album contains a mere seven songs, including "Ballero" which was previously unreleased.
+The album contains a mere seven songs, including "Ballero" which was previously unreleased on an album.
+It had been released as a non-album single in 1973.
 Many of the songs appear in extended versions, two of them filling an LP side apiece.
-One single was taken from the album: "Ballero" / "Slippin' into Darkness" (both heavily edited for single release), which charted at #33 on the USA pop chart, and #17 on the R&B singles charts..
+By the contrast, "Lonely Feelin'" appears as a short instrumental version of the song from the first War album of 1971.
+One single was taken from the album: "Ballero" / "Slippin' into Darkness" (both heavily edited for single release), which charted at No. 33 on the USA pop chart, and No. 17 on the R&B singles charts.
 The album sold 1.5 million copies.

 Cover art

 The front cover shows a grid of 24 concert photos.
 A further 24 photos appear on the back, and 48 more on the inner gatefold.
 Early copies had no artist name or title on the cover (aside from the spine); this information appeared on a large yellow sticker attached to the shrink wrap.
 The sticker lists six of seven track titles.
 On later copies, the cover was modified to include an image of the sticker, now printed on the cover and covering part of the photo spread.
 Note that the exclamation mark after the title only appears on the sticker and later front covers; it does not appear on the spine or labels, and should not be considered as part of the title.
-On the CD reissue, the original front cover panel has been replaced by one of the innersleeve panels.
+On the CD reissue, the original front cover panel has been replaced by one of the inner sleeve panels.

 Track listing

-All tracks composed by War (Papa Dee Allen, Harold Brown, B.B.
-Dickerson, Lonnie Jordan, Charles Miller, Lee Oskar, Howard E. Scott), except where indicated.
+All tracks composed by War.
+Except where indicated.
 (The first track has no credit.)